 Extension: (Streatham) 3612

-My PhD (supervised by Hugo Lambert) attempted to understand changes in Northern Hemisphere land precipitation.
-Building on the tropospheric energy budget constraint on global mean precipitation, I showed that model-simulated historical changes in Northern Hemisphere mid-latitude land precipitation display a predictable response to aerosol forcing in the mid-twentieth century.
-However, this aerosol response is not evident in key mid-latitude precipitation observations (Osborne and Lambert, 2014).
+My PhD (supervised by Hugo Lambert) looked into changes in Northern Hemisphere land precipitation.
+We showed that model-simulated historical changes in Northern Hemisphere mid-latitude land precipitation display a predictable response to aerosol forcing in the mid-twentieth century, but this aerosol response is not evident in key mid-latitude precipitation observations (Osborne and Lambert, 2014).
 I also showed that observed runoff changes, derived from river discharge measurements, contrast with observed precipitation changes in this region (Osborne et al., 2015).
-This contrast is a consequence of an obvious breakpoint in the runoff-precipitation relationship.

 Immediately after my PhD I worked briefly as an Associate Research Fellow with the Met Office on the Climate Science for Service Partnership: China.
-I demonstrated how the Budyko framework can be used to refine water availability projections directly from GCMs, without needing to run offline GHMs.
-This approach was applied to Chinese river catchments.
-A paper on this work has been submitted.
+I demonstrated how the Budyko framework can be used to refine water availability projections directly from GCMs, applying the approach to Chinese river catchments (Osborne and Lambert, 2018).

 - Large scale climate variability and change

 - Impacts of sea-ice/ocean variability on seasonal weather/climate

 Osborne, J. M., M. Collins, J. A. Screen and S. I. Thomson, The North Atlantic as a driver of summer atmospheric circulation, in preparation for Journal of Climate (2019).